finalv2/cwp-decap-test/README.md

 ## Project history

-The previous site design is hosted at bloom-works/child-welfare-playbook.
+The previous site design is hosted at [bloom-works/child-welfare-playbook](https://github.com/bloom-works/child-welfare-playbook).

 For unknown reasons, the `main` branch of that repo has no commits prior to 2024.
-To browse early versions of the site going back to 2021, switch to the the `NEW-CA-Counties` branch.
+To browse early versions of the site going back to 2021, switch to [the `NEW-CA-Counties` branch](https://github.com/bloom-works/child-welfare-playbook/tree/NEW-CA-Counties).